SanchoKit/sanchokit/README.md

 I’m 22 and currently working as a Platform Engineer at SAP.
 I work with cloud infrastructure and integration adapters, mainly around Kubernetes and containerized applications.
 My focus is on building stable systems, scaling services, and supporting teams that rely on them.
+Basically google Hybrid Deployment Using Edge Integration Cell if that curious.

 ---